thexmanxyz/Async-Google-Maps/README.md

 <div class="lds-spinner"><div></div><div></div><div></div><div></div><div></div><div></div><div></div><div></div><div></div><div></div><div></div><div></div></div>
 ```

-You can also use e.g. `lds-circle-small` to scale the spinner down to 75% of the original size.
+You can also use e.g. `lds-circle-small` to scale the spinner down to 75% (~48px) of the original size (~64px).
 This works for every of the above outlined spinners.
 If you want to use the included CSS-Loader spinners, configure the plugin with the following parameters:

 ```Javascript
 $('.g-maps').asyncGoogleMaps({